PICD

 Other items of interest:

-• New HAP leases are for two (2) years and run September 1 to May 31.
+• HAP leases are for two (2) years and run September 1 to May 31.
 Payments are made by DNR after hunting seasons are completed in May.
 (HAP does not pay for any land within the required safety zone.)

 • Type of hunting allowed is determined by the landowner and affects the amount of payment per acre (i.e., the fewer types of hunting allowed by the landowner, the less the payment per acre).